 2. Limit the time it takes you to drink a cup of coffee.
 10 to 15 minutes per cup is better than an hour per cup and and will expose your teeth to less acid.

-3. Substitute coffee with tap water or milk if you feel you need to drink in between meals during the day.
-These latte two beverages are non-acidic, however do not sip on milk for long periods of time as milk does contain lactose, a natural sugar that can cause cavities if milk is sipped at for hours on end.
+3. Substitute coffee with tap water or milk, if you feel you need to drink in between meals during the day.
+These two beverages are non-acidic, however do not sip on milk for long periods of time as milk does contain lactose, a natural sugar that can cause cavities if milk is sipped at for hours on end.

-4. Try chewing sugarless gum to keep your mouth moist and occupied to help wean you off of an excessive coffee consumption.
+4. Try chewing sugarless gum to keep your mouth moist and occupied to help wean you off an excessive coffee consumption.

 5. Have coffee with a meal rather than as a stand alone beverage.